daronphang/programming-resources/cloud-computing/AWS/optimization/scaling.md

 - Launch template: configuration template for EC2 instances
 - Scaling policies: Configuration for a group to scale based on the occurrence of specified conditions or on a schedule
-- Auto Scaling group: minimum, maximum, and desired capacity
+- Auto Scaling group: minimum, maximum, and desired capacity (horizontal scaling)